-When picking up by car, please park and enter the building through the Cafeteria Entrance.
+When picking up by car, please park and enter the building through the Entrance B- the cafeteria door.
 At 2:50 p.m. you will be asked to sign out your child.
 Adults may be asked for identification, especially if they have not picked the child up before.
 We do not release any child to an adult without receiving written consent from a parent.
+Please note that we limit the number of children released to one parent to a maximum of three.
+(Your own child plus two more.)